 The default display on the maps is ‘All categories’.
 If you only want information about one category, click on the filter in the top left on the map.

-Move your cursor over any icon and a text box will pop up, providing detailed information about what products were seized, who was arrested, and how much they were fined, for example.
+Hover your cursor over any icon and a text box will pop up, providing detailed information about what products were seized, who was arrested, and how much they were fined, for example.

-Why are there more seizures in some countries than others — is it due to more intense controls or to the preference smugglers have for certain routes?
+Why are there more seizures in some countries than others — is this due to more intense controls, or to the preference smugglers have for certain routes?
 Why do so few seizures result in prosecutions and (fewer still) convictions?

-The stories produced through the help of #WildEye data are featured on our map page, on the Oxpeckers site and the Earth Journalism Network site.
-These investigations have also been published by a wide range of third-party media outlets.
+Yes.
+One of the goals of #WildEye is to build on our dossier of stories based on the tools’ data.
+The stories produced through the help of #WildEye data are featured on our investigations page, on the Oxpeckers site, and by partner media outlets.